 "I have now for 20-something years pitched successfully and unsuccessfully," he adds, "and what I've learned is that the only time it comes alive is if I am completely caught up."

 Del Toro, as both a filmmaker and a producer, actively pitches projects while also fielding pitches from other directors who want in on his company's other projects.
 He served as a very involved producer on this summer's screen adaptation of the seminal kids' horror book Scary Stories to Tell in the Dark, which was directed by André Øvredal.
 The Norwegian filmmaker subscribes to a similar philosophy as del Toro — be so excited for the project, you inject yourself into its DNA.
-And if you're pitching for a job on a show that's already been hatched, either as a screenplay or at least a concept, pitch your version of the movie or TV series, not someone else's.
+And if you're pitching for a job on a show that's already been hatched, either as a screenplay or at least as a concept, pitch your version of the movie or TV series, not someone else's.

 "Normally you go in and you know that you're in competition with somebody else, and they could be amazing filmmakers," Øvredal says.
-"You have to stay true to yourself because in the end, you're going to make the movie that you're going to make.
-That's the movie you have to present because if you go in and present something that is not instinctually correct for you, you are going to be lying in a way."
+"You have to stay true to yourself, because in the end, you're going to make the movie that you're going to make.
+That's the movie you have to present, because if you go in and present something that is not instinctually correct for you, you are going to be lying, in a way."